How do we treat Lyme disease?

 The Benefits of Seeking Professional Help

 If you find that you have any of the above symptoms, especially the rash, then it’s important to seek out medical help.
 The best advice is to not let this go and to seek out advice even if you think there is a potential reason that you may have it.
-You can reach out to the Centre for Biological Medicine in Richmond Hill, ON to find out more information about your condition and the specific treatment options we have available for Lyme disease.
+You can reach out to the Centre for Biological Medicine to find out more information about your condition and the specific treatment options we have available for Lyme disease.
 Contact us today to schedule your consultation!